 We also have the option to create our own, but I recommend using a template.
 It gives a nice starting place and most of these are modeled off of funnels that work, so you give your work a strong footing from the get go.

 After you select your template or create your own, you come to a screen showing the steps in your funnel.
 I added a few steps to mine before taking this screenshot:

 One thing I love here is that this is super easy.
-I think it’s even easier than Clickfunnels (check out our Clickfunnels review).
+I think it’s even easier than Clickfunnels (check out our Clickfunnels review or our suggestion for ClickFunnels alternatives.)
 Adding upsells and downsells involves you clicking a button and selecting a template.

 Easy as it gets.

 I also like how all of this takes place from inside of WordPress.
 You don’t have to use a separate platform and integrate it in like with Leadpages (Leadpages review) or Clickfunnels.
 You can go from managing your funnel to changing your product to writing a new post with a single click.

 Now that we have our funnel in place, it’s time to start customizing it.
 This will involve building your pages either from the ground up or from the templates provided.

 The cool thing here is that Cartflows works with your current page builder.
 You don’t have to learn new software or pay for a different page builder.
 At the time of writing, Cartflows templates work with Elementor, Divi, Beaver Builder, and Thrive Architect.
 Gutenberg templates are coming down the line, but you can use other page builders for free:

 Elementor, Beaver Builder, and Divi are all free and give you superpowers when it comes to page design.
 I don’t think there’s any reason not to use them (Elementor is my favorite and the one I use).